greggyNapalm/phantom_doc/docs/what-is-pahntom.rst

 Low level data collected in simple format
 -----------------------------------------
- Test plain and result both are plain-text files, which could be parsed with ever You want
+ Test plan and result both are plain-text files, which could be parsed with ever You want

  Result consist of: